LDN For Hashimoto’s Is Not As Effective as You Think

 There are, however, other studies that show that it can be effective in treating OTHER autoimmune diseases such as Crohn’s disease (4).

-Drawing from this evidence, it’s plausible that LDN can ALSO help with Hashimoto’s, even if no such studies exist which prove this claim.
+Drawing from this evidence, it’s plausible that LDN can ALSO help with Hashimoto’s, even if no such studies exist that prove this claim.

 Indeed, my clinical experience (I’ve used LDN for many years on many patients) suggests that it can be effective for thyroid patients and for those with Hashimoto’s.